jeffboody/gears2/readme.md

 =======

 	Copyright (c) 2009-2011 Jeff Boody

-	Gears for Android(TM) is a heavily modified port of the infamous "gears" demo to Android/Java/GLES 1.0.
+	Gears for Android is a heavily modified port of the famous "gears" demo.
 	As such, it is a derived work subject to the license requirements (below) of the original work.

 	Copyright (c) 1999-2001  Brian Paul   All Rights Reserved.